DanielManaloto/my_projects/WinEventHook/README.md

-## WinHook
+## WinEventHook

-WinHook is a lightweight Windows input recorder and replay utility written in C using the WinAPI.
+WinEventHook is a lightweight Windows input recorder and replay utility written in C using the WinAPI.

 It can: